 Shelter director's slaying fuels debate on homeless in NYC

-Since the slaying, politicians have called on the city to close the shelter.
-But homeless advocates say the slaying points to the need for more funding for permanent housing that provides mental health and other services for the homeless so they can lead normal lives.
+Homeless advocates took a different view, calling the case a reminder of the need for more funding for permanent housing that provides mental health and other services for the homeless so that they can lead normal lives.